Ziad235/SAT-Solver/README.md

 # SAT_Solver
-This Python SAT Solver program implements the Davis-Putnam Algorithm and propositonal encoding in order come up woth a solution to the Peg Puzzle game.
+This Python SAT Solver program implements the Davis-Putnam Algorithm and propositonal encoding in order come up with a solution to the Peg Puzzle game.

 ### How to run program:
 - Make sure Python3 is installed.